-A G1 license is the first step to getting your driver’s license – a rite of passage – your world opens up to new possibilities, but you’re also faced with a whole new set of responsibilities.
-With Ontario’s graduated licensing system, it’ll take a bit of time before you can enjoy all the privileges that come with having your license.
+A G1 licence is the first step to getting your driver’s licence – a rite of passage – your world opens up to new possibilities, but you’re also faced with a whole new set of responsibilities.
+With Ontario’s graduated licensing system, it’ll take a bit of time before you can enjoy all the privileges that come with having your licence.

-Getting a G1 license represents the first step on your road to becoming a fully licensed driver.
+Getting a G1 licence represents the first step on your road to becoming a fully licenced driver.
 But what, exactly, does it mean to have a G1?
 What type of privileges and restrictions do you have?

-The G1 license is intended to provide you with the driving experience required to be a safe and responsible driver.
-With a G1 license, you can drive so long as you have a fully licensed driver accompanying you in the passenger seat.
+The G1 licence is intended to provide you with the driving experience required to be a safe and responsible driver.
+With a G1 licence, you can drive so long as you have a fully licenced driver accompanying you in the passenger seat.
 This driver must have at least four years of driving experience, must have a blood alcohol level of less than .05 if he is over 21.
 If your accompanying driver is under 21, his blood alcohol level must be zero.

 - you must maintain a blood alcohol level of zero while driving

 - every passenger in your car must be wearing a properly working seatbelt